Maximus905/testDocs/Demo-Script-for-th2-introduction.md

 Recon allows to compare message flows with each other using certain scenarios called rules.

 Let's look at he life cycle of messages coming in recon.
 When message comes to the rule, method `group` is called.
 This method calculate in which group the message should be placed.
 Then with `hash` method the message's hash is calculated.
 The system looks for the messages with the same hash in other groups.
 If there are messages with particular hash in each group, method check is called for these messages fro more detailed reconciliation.
 The result is displayed in GUI.

+### th2-read-log
+It's the component which line by line reads a text log file and applies to each line `regex` expression.
+The results are sent to `RabbitMQ` in raw format.
+You can connect `th2-read-log` with the `codec` component to transform raw messages into readable format.

 ## 4. RUNNING THE SCRIPT